rackspace/runway/docs/source/runway_config.rst

   :type: Optional[List[test]]
   :value: []

-  List of Runway test definitions that are executed with the :ref:`test command <command-test>` command.
+  List of Runway test definitions that are executed with the :ref:`test command <commands:test>`.
   See Test_ for detailed information about defining this value.

   .. rubric:: Example